orca-so/whirlpool-sdk/README.md

-> Note: This is a pre-release SDK for the Orca Whirlpool Program.
+> Note: This is a pre-release SDK for the Orca Whirlpool Program and will be deprecated soon.
 If you are new here, please use the new [Whirlpool SDK](https://github.com/orca-so/whirlpools).
 > If you are migrating to the new Whirlpool SDK, [Read this document](https://orca-so.gitbook.io/orca-developer-portal/whirlpools/environment-setup/migrating-from-v0-sdk)